Programs for Everyone

-Study abroad programs at Michigan Tech are very affordable because tuition will at be at least the same as your Michigan Resident or Non-Michigan Resident tuition rate.
+Study abroad programs at Michigan Tech are very affordable because tuition will be at least the same as your Michigan Resident or Non-Michigan Resident tuition rate for most of the programs.
 Financial aid and scholarships usually apply to semester and year-long programs.
 The Office of International Programs and Services is an excellent resource for available scholarships and grants.

 Students from every discipline choose study abroad, especially considering that many courses abroad are taught in English.
 While knowledge of a foreign language is not necessary for many programs, living abroad is an excellent way to improve language skills.

 Cooperative Education (Co-op)

 Michigan Tech encourages undergraduate and graduate students to participate in experiential education, which includes both co-ops and internships, because it provides the professional experience which is so highly sought by employers.
 The goal of the Experiential Education Program at Michigan Tech is to provide practical work experience prior to graduation.
 As a joint venture between the student, the University, and an employer, work assignments are related to the student's major field of study and are varied to provide a range of training and experience.